retlim/Fusion/README.md

 # About Fusion

-Fusion is a PHP package manager that manages dependencies, loadable source code, extensions, and state for PHP projects.
+Fusion is a PHP package manager that manages dependencies, loadable source code, extensions, and state of PHP projects.

 ## Documentation